 Alternatives to the Rolex Coke

 We know that the Rolex Coke is exceptionally pricey and may not cater to everyone’s budget.
 As such, if you love the look of the Rolex Coke but are looking for a more affordable, entry-level alternative, we have got you covered.
-Listed below is a list of timepieces from different trusted watch brands that show off a similar design and aesthetic to the Rolex Coke.
+Detailed below is a list of timepieces from different trusted watch brands that show off a similar design and aesthetic to the Rolex Coke.
 Do not worry – unlike the Rolex Coke, you will not have a hard time finding any of them since they are all widely available in the market today.

 1. Bell & Ross Instruments Ref.
 BR0393-BL-ST/SCA